wix-incubator/match-screenshot/README.md

 ## Typescript defintions

-If you are using typescript and are missing type defintions for `toMatchScreenshot` you can add the following line to your to your tsconfig:
+If you are using typescript and are missing type defintions for `toMatchScreenshot` you can add the following line to your tsconfig:

 ```js
  "files": [